First impeachment inquiry into Andrew Johnson: House vote on the impeachment resolution

-One motivating factor for Republicans' decision to vote against impeachment may have been the successes Democrats had in the 1867 elections, including winning control of the Ohio General Assembly, as well as other 1867 election outcomes, such as voters in Connecticut, Minnesota, New York, and Ohio turning down propositions to grant African Americans suffrage by large margins.
-Other concerning election results included the very narrow margin-of-victory with which the Republican nominee won the 1867 Ohio gubernatorial election.
-Only in the states of Michigan and Kentucky did Republicans improve upon their 1866 election performances in 1867, while the remaining eighteen states with elections saw Republicans lose sizable ground over the previous elections.
-Michael Les Benedict has suggested that, as a result of these election results, in the Republican caucus, "the centrists, who might have favored impeachment had the elections demonstrated radical strength," were left, "divided, most of them opposing impeachment."
+One motivating factor for Republicans' decision to vote against impeachment may have been the successes Democrats had in the 1867 elections.
+In Connecticut's April 1 election, Democrats had won the governorship and three of the state's four House seats, marking the Republican Party's first losses in a Northern state since 1864.
+As the year went on, the Democratic party would enjoy several other successes, including winning control of the Ohio General Assembly (which would give the party choice over who the state would send to the senate in 1869).
+In addition to this Democratic partisan electoral successes, it was also alarming to Republicans that Connecticut, Minnesota, New York, and Ohio all rejected propositions to grant African Americans suffrage by large margins.
+In 1867, Republicans only improved upon their 1866 election performances in the states of Michigan and Kentucky.
+The remaining eighteen states that held elections saw Republicans lose sizable ground over the previous year.
+Republicans were particularly concerned at the fact that their party had only managed a very narrow margin-of-victory in the 1867 Ohio gubernatorial election.

+Michael Les Benedict has suggested that as a result of poor 1867 election results, within the Republican caucus, "the centrists, who might have favored impeachment had the elections demonstrated radical strength," were left, "divided, most of them opposing impeachment."

 Michael Les Benedict's analysis shows correlation between congressmen's votes in this impeachment vote and voting records in the 40th Congress votes on the matter of currency expansion, as well as voting records on Reconstruction issues during the 39th Congress.